-When change happens, it’s natural to want to shrink away from it, to avoid its lessons.
-That’s easy, but it just means the lessons will come back around again in another form.
-The powerful affirmations in this post can help us embrace our experiences and learn to be happier.
+We tend to want to shrink away from change, to avoid its lessons and the chaos it might unleash.
+If we do, the lessons will just come back around again in another form.
+These affirmations for change can help us embrace our experiences and grow with a little more grace, hope, and joy in each step.

 “The secret of change is to focus all of your energy not on fighting the old, but on building the new.” — Dan Millman, Way of the Peaceful Warrior